flammified/AOC2017/README.md

+# Advent of Code

-# My solutions for the Advent of Code of 2017.
+This repository hosts my solutions for the Advent of Code from 2017 onwards.
+2017 was done almost completely in Clojure.

-Ill probably be using:

-* Rust, because it looks interesting and I want to learn it somehow.
-* Clojure, because Lisp <3
-* or Python when I want to do it quickly
+2018 will be done with a mixture of Golang and Clojure.